apache/spark/docs/monitoring.md

 * `driver`: The Spark driver process (the process in which your SparkContext is created).
 * `shuffleService`: The Spark shuffle service.
 * `applicationMaster`: The Spark ApplicationMaster when running on YARN.
-* `mesos_cluster`: The Spark cluster scheduler when running on Mesos.

 Each instance can report to zero or more _sinks_.
 Sinks are contained in the `org.apache.spark.metrics.sink` package: